swaptacular/swpt_accounts/protocol.rst

   on the sender's account at the time of the transfer's commit.
-For this reason, when server implementations send a `PreparedTransfer`_ message, the values of ``demurrage_rate`` and ``gratis_period`` fields SHOULD be set so as to inform the client (the coordinator) about the worst possible scenario.
+For this reason, when server implementations send a `PreparedTransfer`_ message, the values of ``demurrage_rate`` and ``gratis_period`` fields need to be set so as to inform the client (the coordinator) about the worst possible scenario.

-.. [#demurrage-rate] The value of ``demurrage_rate`` SHOULD be equal to the most negative interest rate that is reasonably likely to occur on the sender' account.
-(Note that the current interest rate on the sender's account is not that important, because it can change significantly between the transfer's preparation and the transfer's commit.)
+.. [#demurrage-rate] The value of ``demurrage_rate`` SHOULD be equal to the most negative interest rate that is reasonably likely to occur on the sender' account, between the transfer's preparation and the transfer's commit.
+Note that the current interest rate on the sender's account is not that important, because it can change significantly between the transfer's preparation and the transfer's commit.

 .. [#gratis-period] The value of ``gratis_period`` SHOULD be chosen so as to allow clients to easily zero out their accounts, even when the